It's muzzle down all the way ...

 Q: What do you think of gun oils supplied in aerosol containers?
 Are they worth the money?

-A: Mike says: Browning Legia Spray seems to have a good reputation, but it isn’t strictly a lubricant.
+A: Browning Legia Spray seems to have a good reputation, but it isn’t strictly a lubricant.
 The same goes for bore cleaners, and stuff like WD40.
-Lubricating oils in aerosol containers are a waste of time as far as I am concerned: they just chuck oil all over the place, when all you really need are tiny drops on bearing surfaces, or a small amount on a rag to wipe down the exterior surfaces of barrels and actions before storage.
+Lubricating oils in aerosol containers are a waste of time: they just chuck oil all over the place, when all you really need are tiny drops on bearing surfaces, or a small amount on a rag to wipe down the exterior surfaces of barrels and actions before storage.